-For a fluffy and tasty recipe of vegan cornbread, you can try this one.
+For a fluffy and tasty vegan cornbread recipe, you can try this one.

 Is focaccia vegan?

 This flavorful Italian flatbread is safe for vegans.
-Most recipes call for salt, flour, water, yeast, and olive oil as its fat source, making this bread vegan.
-Occasionally bakers will sweeten focaccia with honey, so it’s best to double check just in case.
+Most recipes call for salt, flour, water, yeast, and olive oil as their fat source, making this bread vegan.
+Occasionally bakers will sweeten focaccia with honey, so it’s best to double-check just in case.